ccat3z/stars/README.md

 * [enaqx/awesome-react](https://github.com/enaqx/awesome-react): A collection of awesome things regarding React ecosystem
 * [brillout/awesome-react-components](https://github.com/brillout/awesome-react-components): Curated List of React Components & Libraries.
 * [dyweb/awesome-resume-for-chinese](https://github.com/dyweb/awesome-resume-for-chinese): :page_facing_up: 适合中文的简历模板收集（LaTeX，HTML/JS and so on）由 @hoochanlon 维护
+* [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing): A curated list of awesome tools and technology to help you out with ricing on linux
 * [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted): A list of Free Software network services and web applications which can be hosted on your own servers
 * [deapplization/awesome-switching](https://github.com/deapplization/awesome-switching): switching from the *pple ecosystem to Windows / Linux / Android or BSD
 * [jbhuang0604/awesome-tips](https://github.com/jbhuang0604/awesome-tips): None